 0 Comments

+Don’t know.
+Most likely it's a genetic mutation.
+These patterns can also be seen by neighboring redwood trees growing out of the same root system (clonal group).
+What plant has the most base pairs?
+The itty bitty fern called Tmesipteris oblanceolata, pictured below.
+It has a whopping 160 billion base pairs in its DNA.
+The redwood has 26.5 base pairs in its DNA.
+The researchers collected T. oblanceolata from the island nation of New Caledonia.
+It’s just a few inches tall.
 Everyone who lives in California knows—there’s too many people.
 Sure, there are beautiful remote parts of the state that feed the soul.
 However, it’s a challenge to find freedom, quiet, and space among a population of 39 million.
 After months of social interaction as a park docent and guide, I needed to recharge my batteries, and get the hell out of California.
 Hubby and I hit the road, and over three weeks, and 6 states, we built memories of sunsets, scenery, wildlife, and grandkids (the other type of wildlife).
 The experience fulfilled an urge to connect with nature, and play.
 Surprisingly, it was exhilarating when some highways were devoid of cars for miles!
 Below is a series of photos taken mostly in Montana, with no humans, cars, or buildings.
-Animal pics taken safely from the car.
-Fungi sense and respond to various stimuli such as light, chemicals, and touch.
-A relatively new discovery indicates they also have a connection to sound.
-Low frequency sounds seem to increase productivity of plants.
+Animal pics taken safely from the car. |

 Archives